thiagoalves-dev/thiagoalves.dev/content/posts/en-us/the-simplest-and-cheapest-way-to-start-a-developer-career.md

 ---

 Lately, many people have come to me with the following questions: what college do I have to go to?
-Is this course good? where do I start?
-Is it very difficult to do what you do?
+Is this course good?
+Where do I start?
+Is it difficult to do what you do?

 In fact, this was one of the reasons why I decided to start a blog and, obviously, this post here.

 The truth is that there is no correct way or the one that works best.
 It is possible to start with traditional training courses or completely from scratch, without ever entering a classroom.

-If you have the desire or the ability to go to college, nothing against it.
-Now, this will not be decisive in making you a high-level professional in the field.
+If you have the desire and the financial resources to go to college, nothing against it.
+However, that is not what will make you a high-level professional in the industry.

-### Which path did I follow?
+### What was my journey?

 **In this order:**

 - Techncal course;
 - Degree and internship, simultaneously;
-- First jog;
+- First job;

 ### So am I contradicting myself?

-Yes and no. I took the path considered traditional, it's true, but we're talking about thirteen years ago.
-Currently, the people are infinitely more familiar with technology and computers have become true home appliances.
+Yes and no. I took the path considered traditional, it's true, but that was about thirteen years ago.
+Currently, the people are infinitely more familiar with technology and computers have become as common as TVs.

-If I tell you that I saw a friend who worked as an agricultural technician become a senior developer without taking a course even?
+If I tell you that I saw a friend who worked as an agricultural technician to become a senior developer without taking a single course?

 Yes, and he followed the path I suggest below.